First Time Clients Receive 35% Off ($78/hour) massage

 In addition, massage therapy for tinnitus often involves targeting specific points near the source of pain.
 These points will usually be around the ear and neck, and may involve themes like pulling the earlobe or working the neck muscles in a circular motion.

-For best results, we'll likely want to use a combination of these two massage therapy techniques, which is very effective at reducing muscle tension and relieving tinnitus.
+For best results, we'll likely want to use a combination of these two massage therapy techniques, which are very effective at reducing tension in the muscles and relieving tinnitus.

 Mastoid Process